 Riverfront Park is a 3/4 acre parcel right on the Hudson River; it was given to the Village for a park in 1994.
 The park is located at Main Street & Scott Avenue.
 On November 18, 2017, volunteers cleared brush and overgrowth from the land.
 Public access is difficult, and the Village is seeking to change this.

-The good newks keeps coming!
 In 2018, the Village was awarded $50,000 for Riverfront Park under the Hudson River Estuary Grant Program!
 Funding for the grant award is provided by the New York State Environmental Protection Fund, NYSDEC Hudson River Estuary Program.
-Public access to the Hudson River within the Village jusy might be in sight!
+Public access to the Hudson River is the goal of the grant.

 Here is the Village's section of the Land Trust report, and the sketch of the park: